mffiedler/svt-case-doc/atomic/fading_docker.md

 So many features reply on docker and soon enough this became restrictions.
 As a result, this original picture looks like:

 ![](../images/atomic.2.png)

+People want to see alternatives to docker while docker is still dominating containers world.